git-ecosystem/git-credential-manager/docs/github-apideprecation.md

 ### Windows command-line users

-The best thing to do right now is upgrade to the latest Git for Windows (at least version 2.29), which includes a version of Git Credential Manger Core that uses supported OAuth token-based authentication.
+The best thing to do right now is upgrade to the latest Git for Windows (at least version 2.29), which includes a version of Git Credential Manager Core that uses supported OAuth token-based authentication.

 [Download the latest Git for Windows ⬇️](https://git-scm.com/download/win)